 Meeting Certificate Transparency Compliance

-CT strengthens the SSL certificate system with publicly auditable records of certificate issuance.
-Google has required CAs to log EV certificates for CT since 2015.
-And in a new announcement, CAs will need to log all publicly trusted certificates starting in April 2018.
+CT strengthens the SSL/TLS certificate system by creating publicly auditable records of certificate issuance.
+Since 2015, Google has required CAs to log EV certificates to public CT logs.
+As of April 2018, Google required CAs to log OV and DV certificates as well.

 The Many Benefits of Certificate Transparency